6 Best Face Oils for Glowing Skin This Winter (And How to Use Them Properly)

 - Layer over a moisturiser to lock in hydration.

-- If you have dry skin, mix with your usual moisturiser to increase hydration.
+- If you have dry skin, mix it with your usual moisturiser to increase hydration.

 - Dab over makeup for a dewy finish.